 - Normalization also helps to reduce the complexity of queries.
 By dividing huge tables into smaller, related tables, queries can access as it were the information they require and do not have to process unnecessary data.

-- Normalization can make performance issues.
+- Normalization in machine learning can cause performance issues.
 Joining numerous tables together can cause the database to run slower, particularly when a huge number of rows are included.

 - Normalization can moreover make it more difficult to query the data.
 For illustration, in the event that you need to recover information from different tables, you may need to type in complex SQL queries.